SBA Ostensible Subcontractor Rule

 Under SBA definition of Ostensible, the SBA will deem your subcontractor is an “ostensible subcontractor” when:

-• The subcontractor performs the primary and vital requirements of a contract, or of an order under a multiple award schedule contract; or
+- The subcontractor performs the primary and vital requirements of a contract, or of an order under a multiple award schedule contract; or

-• The prime contractor is unusually reliant on the subcontractor.
+- The prime contractor is unusually reliant on the subcontractor.

 The SBA looks at all aspects of your relationship and could find a violation of the Ostensible Subcontractor Rule for various reasons.
-Having a lawyer that understands the rules and regulations can save your company headaches.
+Having a lawyer who understands the rules and regulations can save your company headaches.

 How Does the SBA Ostensible Subcontractor Rules and Regulations Analyze Potential Violations Under the Ostensible Subcontractor Definition?